 Nonetheless, the Th(IV) model is still adequate for WIPP compliance-related calculations because the Ca concentration of WIPP brines is 0.00980 M for GWB and 0.0112 M for ERDA-6.
 (Note that the numerical values of these concentrations in molal units do not differ significantly from those in molar units: the output file for FMT Run 5 predicts a Ca concentration in GWB of 0.00980 M and 0.0113 m after equilibration with the important solids in WIPP disposal rooms.)
-Inspection of Figure 5 in Altmaier et al. (2008) demonstrates that both the total dissolved Ca concentration and the pcH must be much higher than the values expected in WIPP brines to increase the concentration of $Ca_4(Th(OH)8)^{4+}$ to values greater than those expected when $Th(OH)4(aq)$ or $Th(OH)4(col)$ is the dominant species.
-For example, if the $CaCl_2$ concentration is 0.51 m, the pcH must be 12 or higher to increase the $Ca_4(Th(OH)8)^{4+}$ concentration to values greater than those expected when $Th(OH)4(col)$ is the dominant mobile species.
-If the $CaCl_2$ concentrations greater than those expected when $Th(OH)4(col)$ is the dominant mobile species.
-Therefore, the absence of $Ca_4(Th(OH)8)^{4+}$ from the Th(IV) model does not affect its validity under expected WIPP conditions.
+Inspection of Figure 5 in Altmaier et al. (2008) demonstrates that both the total dissolved Ca concentration and the pcH must be much higher than the values expected in WIPP brines to increase the concentration of Ca4(Th(OH)8)4+ to values greater than those expected when Th(OH)4(aq) or Th(OH)4(col) is the dominant species.
+For example, if the CaCl2 concentration to values greater than those expected when Th(OH)4(col) is 1.02 m, the pcH must be 11-11.5 or higher to increase the Ca4(Th(OH)8)4+ concentrations greater than those expected when Th(OH)4(col) is the dominant mobile species.
+Therefore, the absence of Ca4(Th(OH)8)4+ from the Th(IV) model does not affect its validity under expected WIPP conditions.